carter383/GRUMPi/README.md

 as for installation

-you need to install python3, python3-pip, python-kasa and pigpiod
+you need to install python3, python3-pip, python-kasa and pigpiod servo connects directily to 3.3v gnd and gpio pin 32

 i apprechaite these instructions are not great this is due to this being one of my first uploads and im unsure what the intrest in it will be like however if therse a lot of intrest i will quickly update this